SoftInstigate/restheart-website/docs/try.md

 You can use the online demo service so you can play with API without the need to install MongoDB and RESTHeart.

-The online demo API exposes one single collection at `https://beta.mrest.io/demo/messages` without requiring authentication.
+The online demo API exposes one single collection at `https://demo.restheart.org/messages` without requiring authentication.

-{: .bs-callout.bs-callout-info}
-`mrest.io` is the managed service for RESTHeart, currently on beta.
-It requires an api key, passed via request header `key:demo`

 <div class="row mt-3">
     <div class="col-lg-3 pt-2">